aleksandrresetnikov/fastLPI-decompile-tool/README.md

 For more examples and help just email me (aleksandrresetnikov093@gmail.com).

-## ✅Help in development:
-At the moment I am working on this project alone from two accounts (the second account is needed to create a fork with an example).
-At the moment there are a large number of shortcomings, performance problems, as well as unfinished code analytics.

-If you would like to contribute to this project, please email me (aleksandrresetnikov093@gmail.com).

 ## ✅Additionally:
 I started developing a java source code analyzer to determine which packages, classes, methods are in the library.